-If you have ever seen a dragon in a pinch, you will realize that this was only poetical exaggeration applied to any hobbit, even to Old Took's great-granduncle Bullroarer, who was so huge (for a hobbit) that he could ride a horse.
-He charged the ranks of the goblins of Mount Gram in the Battle of the Green Fields, and knocked their king Golfirnbul's head clean off with a wooden club.
-It sailed a hundred yards through the air and went down a rabbit hole, and in this way the battle was won and the game of Golf inveed at the same moment.
+If you have ever seen a dragon in a pinch, you will realize that this was only poetical exaggeration applied to any hobbit, even to Old Tooks greatgranduncle Bullroarer, who was so huge (for a hobbit) that he could ride a horse.
+He charged the ranks of the goblins of Mount Gram in the Battle of the Green Fields, and knocked their king Gol-firnbuls head clean off with a wooden club.
+It sailed a hundred yards through the air and went down a rabbit hole, and in this way the battle was won and the game of Golf invented at the same moment.

-In the meanwhile, however, Bullroarer's gentler descendant was reviving in the drawing-room.
+In the meanwhile, however, Bullroarers gentler descendant was reviving in the drawing-room.
 After a while and a drink he crept nervously to the door of the parlour.
-This is what he heard, Gloin speaking: "Humph!" (or some snort more or less like that).
-"Will he do, do you think?
+This is what he heard, Gloin speaking: Humph! (or some snort more or less like that).
+Will he do, do you think?
 It is all very well for Gandalf to talk about this hobbit being fierce, but one shriek like that in a moment of excitement would be enough to wake the dragon and all his relatives, and kill the lot of us.
 I think it sounded more like fright than excitement!
 In fact, if it bad not been for the sign on the door, I should have been sure we had come to the wrong house.
 As soon as I clapped eyes on the little fellow bobbing and puffing on the mat, I had my doubts.
-He looks more like a grocer-than a burglar!"
+He looks more like a grocer-than a burglar!

 Then Mr. Baggins turned the handle and went in.
 The Took side had won.
 He suddenly felt he would go without bed and breakfast to be thought fierce.
-As for little fellow bobbing on the mat it amost made him really fierce.
-Many a time afterwards the Baggins part regretted what he did now, and he said to himself: "Bilbo, you were a fool; you walked right in and put your foot in it."
+As for little fellow bobbing on the mat it almost made him really fierce.
+Many a time afterwards the Baggins part regretted what he did now, and he said to himself: Bilbo, you were a fool; you walked right in and put your foot in it.

-"Pardon me," he said, "if I have overheard words that you were saying.
-I don't pretend to understand what you are talking about, or your reference to burglars, but I think I am right in believing" (this is what he called being on his dignity) "that you think I am no good.
+Pardon me, he said, if I have overheard words that you were saying.
+I dont pretend to understand what you are talking about, or your reference to burglars, but I think I am right in believing (this is what he called being on his dignity) that you think I am no good.
 I will show you.
-I have no signs on my door-it was painted a week ago-, and I am quite sure you have come to the wrong house.
+I have no signs on my doorit was painted a week ago-, and I am quite sure you have come to the wrong house.
 As soon as I saw your funny faces on the door-step, I had my doubts.
 But treat it as the right one.
 Tell me what you want done, and I will try it, if I have to walk from here to the East of East and fight the wild Were-worms in the Last Desert.
-I bad a great-great-granduncle once, Bullroarer Took, and --"
+I bad a great-great-great-great-granduncle once, Bullroarer Took, and there was a man of the sort in these parts looking for a Job at once, and that he had arranged for a meeting here this Wednesday tea-time.

-"Yes, yes, but that was long ago," said Gloin.
-"I was talking about you.
-And I assure you there is a ark on this door-the usual one in the trade, or used to be.
-Burglar wants a good job, plenty of Excitement and reasonable Reward, that's how it is usually read.
+Yes, yes, but that was long ago, said Gloin.
+I was talking about you.
+And I assure you there is a mark on this door-the usual one in the trade, or used to be.
+Burglar wants a good job, plenty of Excitement and reasonable Reward, thats how it is usually read.
 You ^an say Expert Treasure-hunter instead of Burglar if you like.
 Some of them do.
-It's all the same to us.
-Gandalf told us that there was a man of the sort in these parts looking for a Job at once, and that he had arranged for a meeting here this Wednesday tea-time."
+Its all the same to us.
+Gandalf told us that